thingsboard/thingsboard.github.io/docs/paas/user-guide/contribution/widgets-development.md

 select-extensions-module:
     0:
-        image: /images/user-guide/contribution/extensions/add-static-widget-1-pe.png
+        image: /images/user-guide/contribution/extensions/add-latest-values-widget-1-ce.png
         title: 'Go to the "Widgets library" page of the "Resources" section.
 Click the "plus" icon in the upper right corner of the window, and select the "Create new widget" option.
-Then, select widget type - "Static widget";'
+Then, select widget type - "Latest widget";'
     1:
-        image: /images/user-guide/contribution/extensions/select-extensions-module-1-pe.png
+        image: /images/user-guide/contribution/extensions/add-latest-values-widget-2-ce.png
         title: 'Enter widget name.
 Navigate to the "Resources" tab, and click "Add" button;'
     2:
-        image: /images/user-guide/contribution/extensions/select-extensions-module-2-pe.png
+        image: /images/user-guide/contribution/extensions/add-latest-values-widget-3-ce.png
         title: 'Check the "Is extension" box, and choose your extension module from drop-don menu;'
     3:
-        image: /images/user-guide/contribution/extensions/select-extensions-module-3-pe.png
+        image: /images/user-guide/contribution/extensions/add-latest-values-widget-4-ce.png
         title: 'Your module is connected to your widget.
 Now, you can use your angular components.
 Go the "HTML" tab, and add the custom component.
-Clean the default self.onInit function.
-Click the "Run" button to preview how your widget will look;'
+In our case it will be "tb-example-table".'
     4:
+        image: /images/user-guide/contribution/extensions/add-latest-values-widget-5-ce.png
+        title: 'Clean the default content of self.onInit, self.onDataUpdated, self.onResize, self.onDestroy functions'
+    5:
+        image: /images/user-guide/contribution/extensions/add-latest-values-widget-6-ce.png
+        title: 'Add the following code to the "onDataUpdate" function: "self.ctx.$scope.exampleTableComponent.onDataUpdated();"'
+    6:
+        image: /images/user-guide/contribution/extensions/add-latest-values-widget-7-ce.png
+        title: 'Add a new function by taking it from the documentation'
+    7:
+        image: /images/user-guide/contribution/extensions/add-latest-values-widget-8-ce.png
+        title: 'Click "Run" button to see how your widget will look.'
+    8:
-        image: /images/user-guide/contribution/extensions/select-extensions-module-4-pe.png
+        image: /images/user-guide/contribution/extensions/add-latest-values-widget-9-ce.png
         title: 'To apply the changes, click the "Save" button.'

 ---